-Oregon, along with Alaska, Delaware, New Hampshire, and Montana, is one of five states with no state sales tax.
+Oregon is one of five states with no state sales tax.
+The others are Alaska, Delaware, New Hampshire, and Montana.
 Therefore, if you are selling goods or products over the Internet to customers located in Oregon, sales tax for those customers should be a non-issue.

-However, the federal government is now considering legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
-The proposed federal law, called the Marketplace Fairness Act of 2013, would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
+However, at the federal level, Congress has repeatedly considered legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
+The most recent form of a proposed federal law is the Marketplace Fairness Act of 2015.
+As in previous versions, the 2015 Act would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.
-Internet sellers in Oregon with sales of over $1 million would have to start collecting sales tax on sales made to customers in other states under the new law.

 Sales Tax Statement from the Oregon DOR

 The Oregon Department of Revenue (DOR) has a very brief webpage on sales tax.
-It succinctly states that “Oregon does not have a general sales tax (or a use/transaction tax).”
-A use tax is a complementary tax to sales tax—in those states that have a sales tax.
+It succinctly states that “Oregon does not have a general sales tax or a use/transaction tax.”
+A use tax is a complementary tax to sales tax, and applies in states that have a sales tax.